by Brian K. Asbury

 After directing G’nort to the nearest public toilet, Michael Fecktiffe hurried to his car, unlocked the boot, and took out his Beefeater paraphernalia.
 However, a dilemma immediately presented itself.
 He could hardly change out in the open.
 There was still nobody about on this grey, drizzly afternoon.
 Even the shops were closed for lunch at the moment.
 But there could be somebody watching from one of the nearby houses.
 Rejecting any idea of changing in the confined spaces of his rusting 1971 Austin 1100, he gathered up his costume and sceptre, locked the car back up, and hurried back to the Golden Hind.

-Ignoring the familiar wrench in his stomach on boarding the ship, he made for the captain’s cabin, which led off the main deck.
-It was unlocked, but he instantly regretted it as a choice of changing room when he realized how low the ceiling was.
+Ignoring the familiar wrench in his stomach upon boarding the ship, he made for the captain’s cabin, which led off the main deck.
+The door was unlocked, but he instantly regretted his choice of changing room when he realised how low the ceiling was.
 “Might have known,” he muttered.
 “They were all short-arses in Drake’s day!”

 He found himself bending almost double as he wrestled off his civilian clothes and struggled into the colourful Tudor-style costume of the Beefeater.
 In the process, he managed to clear a collection of carefully arranged charts from the table, upend all of the chairs, and nearly rupture himself.
 However, although he cursed profusely, it was tempered by his excitement at the thought of going into action as the Beefeater — and because someone actually wanted him to.